rmaake1/httpstatuses/README.markdown

 (preferably only links though and code tags)

 ## to do
-clean up the HTML and CSS
+- clean up the HTML and CSS
+- Add some sort of "global reference" system, where a code reference can be added that applies to all status codes based on a property, eg: adding an http status cats (http://httpcats.herokuapp.com/) link to each code page

 ## notes